Why do you offer flat fees?

 Are you changing to flat fees from hourly billing?

 Nope.
 We started from the beginning (in 2018) deliberately focused on offering flat fees for all family law cases.
 At the same time, we want to provide a client experience that you will tell your friends about.
-We are focused on doing things efficiently while ensuring the client has a great experience working with us.
+We are focused on doing things efficiently while ensuring the client has a great experience working with us, no matter how they are billed.

 Why is your flat fee higher than another lawyer's retainer fee?